-If you’re looking for the best yoke for Flight Simulator 2020, we’ve got you covered right here.
+If you’re looking for the best yoke for Microsoft Flight Simulator, we’ve got you covered right here.

 While it is undoubtedly fun to enhance the game with scenery and addons that make things even more realistic, there can be no denying that a particular paid peripheral greatly changes the way you play the sim.
 The flight yoke (and indeed pedals) add that little bit of extra realism that means you can control your aircraft in a similar way to a real-world pilot, rather than faffing around with a game controller, so adding one to your setup may not be something you have thought to do if you are new to the world of flight sims, but once you do you will never look back.